floofydugong/Metis-Projects/Project_Kojak/README.md

 ## Release History

 * 0.1.0
-    * The first proper release for Metis' Career Day Presentation
+    * The first release for Metis' Career Day Presentation
 * 0.0.1
     * Work in progress